voodoofugu/morphing-scroll/README.md

         <br />
         <b>Description:</b> <em><br />
         This parameter changes the scroll or slider type direction based on the provided value.<br />
-        You can set it to horizontal, vertical, or hybrid positions to customize the component according to your needs.</em><br />
+        You can set the value to horizontal, vertical or hybrid positions to customize the component according to your needs.</em><br />
         <br />
         <b>Example:</b>